nikhilshinde0909/LncConserve/README.md

 A pipeline for lncRNA identification and inter-species lncRNA conservation analysis

 # Introduction
 Long non-coding RNA is the major class of non-coding RNA with lower expression than mRNAs, complex expression patterns, and low conservation.
 The present investigation aimed to develop an automated pipeline for lncRNA identification using RNA-seq and inter-species conservation analysis.
-The pipeline takes raw \*.fastq.gz, reference genome (\*.fa), and annotations (\*.gtf) for the species and related species.
-Also, we have provided the necessary scripts to help download reference genomes and annotations from Ensembl plants.
+The pipeline takes raw \*.fastq.gz, rRNA sequences (\*.fa) reference genome (\*.fa), and annotations (\*.gtf) for the species and related species.
+Also, we have provided additional scripts to download rRNA sequences, reference genomes, and annotations from Ensembl plants.

 # Implementation
 1. To execute the steps in the pipeline, download the latest release of LncConserve to your local system with the following command